gurgunday/ghtml/README.md

 The `htmlGenerator` function acts as the generator version of the `html` function.
 It facilitates the creation of HTML fragments iteratively, making it ideal for parsing large templates or constructing HTML content dynamically.

+**Note:**

+Keep in mind that, in Node.js, all else being equal, streaming a response using synchronous generators will **always** be slower than processing everything directly and sending it at once — [this also applies to TTFB](https://github.com/mcollina/fastify-html/issues/11#issuecomment-2069385895).
+However, if a template includes promises that do asynchronous operations (I/O, etc.), then `htmlAsyncGenerator` can be used to stream the response as those promises get resolved, which will indeed improve TTFB.

 ### `htmlAsyncGenerator`

 This version of HTML generator should be preferred for asynchronous use cases.
 The output will be generated as the promise expressions resolve.